jackcook/GCHelper/README.md

 ---
 ## License

-GameKitHelper is available under the MIT license.
+GCHelper is available under the MIT license.
 See the LICENSE file for details.